 Your SmoothieBox should arrive within a week after you place your order (in a 100% recyclable cooler) and you can cancel your subscription at any time.
 AND FOR A LIMITED TIME ONLY:

-- SmoothieBox is offering a one-time box, instead of only subscriptions.
+- SmoothieBox is offering the option to purchase a one-time box, instead of only subscriptions.
 You may choose during checkout if you wish to have a monthly subscription or a one-time order.

 - You can customize your box with only the flavors you want easily during checkout.

 - My readers will get an additional discount on their order using the link and code below.

 If you make this Homemade Protein Shake recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 How to Make a Healthy Homemade Protein Shake